 This time during the Dussera vacations I decided not to go home.
 I did not have money for the fare, and I did not wish to pester my parents for money.
 I was quite aware that the money they sent me for my expenses was well beyond their means.
 Then, the examinations too were drawing near, and there was much to study.
 Whoever can study at home?

 But the thought of remaining all alone in the boarding house was also a depressing one.
 So, when Ishwari invited me to accompany him to his home for the holidays, I needed no coaxing and accepted the invitation at once.
 Ishwari and I could study and prepare for the examinations together; although rich, Ishwari was diligent and sincere.

 However while extending the invitation Ishwari cautioned, "But brother, bear this in mind.
-If you criticise landlords while at my place, matters could turn bad and my parents may feel hurt.
+If you criticize landlords while at my place, matters could turn bad and my parents might feel hurt.
 They have been ruling over the tenants with the firm belief that tenants have been created to serve them.
-The tenants also believe this; if it is suggested to them that there is no real difference between landlords and tenants, then landlords will be in trouble."
+The tenants also believe this; if it is suggested to them that there is no real difference between landlords and tenants, then the landlords will be in trouble."

 "So, do you think I will be transformed into a different person at your place?"
 I retorted.

 "Yes, that is what I think."

 Ishwari did not offer any reply.
 Perhaps, he left the matter at my discretion; it was good he did so, else I might have held obstinately to my views.

 I had never traveled in a second-class compartment.
 It was for the first time I would be travelling second-class!
 The train was scheduled to depart at 9 pm, but in our great ecstasy to be away, we had reached the station in the evening, much ahead of the departure time.